agathis-project/salix-arctica/README.md

   be stacked together in any order and preserve access to at least one UART.

-- uP determines the overall connectivity map from the branch descriptors stored in each branch id eeprom.
+- uP determines the overall connectivity map from the branch descriptors stored in each branch id EEPROM.

 ##### 3.3.4.3.
 SDIO